 | Clos du Mesnil | Krug | Single vineyard, 100% Chardonnay |

-Why did prestige cuvées only emerge in the 1930s?
+Why did Prestige Cuvées only emerge in the 1930s?

 Technological developments: Better cellar technology and more precise temperature control enabled longer aging periods and more complex assemblages.

-Does the quality justify the price?
+Does quality justify the price?

 This question regularly occupies me as a champagne enthusiast.
 An honest look at pricing: